 Gift giving is such a fun and rewarding activity if you do it right.
 Around the holidays people get so bogged down with crossing off everyone from their lists that sometimes they miss the best gifts!
-I’ve compiled a list of some of my favorites for productivity, practicality and fun too.
+I’ve compiled a list of some of my favorites for productivity, practicality, and fun too, but in case you are still looking for the perfect gift you should head over to giftlist and get some inspiration from their lists too.
 Hope this helps you put a dent in your holiday shopping.

 GustBuster: If you’ve ever had a fight with an umbrella, had one turn inside out or bust through the frame during a downpour — you need to buy one of these for yourself and a friend.
 I’ve had my current Gustbuster for 11 years!
 Yep, you read that right.
 You can find them at most golf stores and online too.
 They run between $30 and $60.
 It’s much more productive to buy one umbrella that really works instead of going through one after another of those other ones you can get on the street.
 Looking for even more umbrella gift ideas?
 Take a look at this useful guide to check out potentially the best umbrella uk customers can buy!

 Treatful Gift Cards from OpenTable: Who doesn’t love to be treated to a great meal?
 Now OpenTable has gift cards that you can give to a friend for a specific restaurant.
 Not all the OpenTable restaurants are participating yet but there are a good number on the site already.
 Keep this website on hand for any occasion

 PressReader: Instead of subscribing to a bunch of magazines and newspapers — just subscribe to PressReader.
 Every morning I’m able to read as many newspapers as I’d like.
 There are 2,300 publications to choose from in 54 languages!
 Subscriptions range from $.99 a download to $29.99 per month.